cryingpotat0/Sentiment-Experiments/README.md

 ## Sentiment Experiments
+1. The first part of the project is analyzing feedback on a course and assigning scores to TAs based on the sentiment of the reviews.
+This can be found under survey sentiment
 * Assign scores to people based on online reviews of their performance.
 The reviews can be found here - https://docs.google.com/spreadsheets/d/1t93ixnRBnAW5qhYHil6oE2jwK0xF31Q51Cq42OJ0lsw/edit#gid=0
 * Three dictionaries are generated containing normalized scores of positive, negative and combined score reviews.
 The names have been changed.
 * This can be used to better analyse performances of people in various areas.